aimhigherweb/iec_website/content/what-we-do/eye-drops.md

 #### Are my eye drops supposed to sting when I put them in?

-All drops may cause some burning or stinging when instilled.
-Often, this effect is due not to the drug but to the antibacterial preservatives in the solution.
-It is rarely intolerable and can be used to advantage, since it lets the patient know that the drop went into the eye.
-If you are experiencing a high degree of discomfort you should report this to your optometrist, as there may be different options for you.

 #### If I have two lots of drops due at the same time, can I put them in together?